Voluntary social year: Regular voluntary social year

 Young people can volunteer in the FSJ for ten to twelve months in a social institution in Austria.
 The areas of responsibilities are assistance for people with disabilities, for old people, children or young people or working with homeless people respectively.
 The working time of the volunteers is 34 hours per week.
 While there were around 300–400 FSJ volunteers in 2012, in 2020 about 1,100 volunteers were registered.

-Due to the existing conscription for military service in the Austrian Armed Forces, the voluntary social year is an substitute to the regular alternative service, called Zivildienst, since 2016.
+Due to the existing conscription for military service in the Austrian Armed Forces, the voluntary social year is a substitute to the regular alternative service, called Zivildienst, since 2016.

 Special voluntary social year

 Similar to the "Special Alternative Civilian Service" (German: Außerordentlicher Zivildienst), during times of crisis or a state of emergency, men and women can again volunteer for a "special voluntary social year" (German: Außerordentliches Freiwilliges Soziales Jahr), if they already have completed a regular voluntary social year.
 This special FSH can last for a period of one to nine months.
 The hours of work, positions, pocket money and insurance correspond to the conditions of the regular FSJ.
-In 2020, due to the COVID-19 pandemic, the "special FSJ" has been activated and will last until December 31, 2020.
+In 2020, due to the COVID-19 pandemic, the "special FSJ" was activated for the first time in history and lasted until December 31, 2020.

+Volunteers in the FSJ

+Due to the results of a 2015 evaluation, in average Austrian FSJ volunteers are 19 years old, with 95% being women and 5% men.
+96% of the volunteers receive the children's allowance and two-thirds live with their parents.